-There is actually two versions of VHDL: the complete language, which the simulator accepts; and the synthesizable subset-the part of the language that can be translated into hardware.
+There is actually two dialects of VHDL: the complete language, which the simulator accepts, and the synthesizable subset what can be translated into hardware.
 The non-synthesizable part of the language is mostly useful for writing testbenches.
-Note that traditional programming languages such as C or Java do not have the notion of a subset.

 You need two things to run an interesting simulation of a system: a description of the system itself and some input for it.
-This latter component is known as a testbench and you need to write additional VHDL for it when you simulate a design.
+This latter component is known as a testbench and you need to write VHDL for your testbench when you simulate a design.
 A testbench instantiates the desing you are testing, stimulates the design, e.g., by applying clocks and inputs, and monitors its response.
-Think of a test bench as a virtual signal generator and oscilloscope.
+A test bench can be thought of as a signal generator and oscilloscope.

 A testbench can use non-synthesizable VHDL statements.
 The wait statement, which can delay a precise amount of time, is typical.
-It is not possible to build hardware that does this (although you can build something that delays a precise number of clock cycles), but the simulator can easily handle this.
+It is not possible to build hardware that does this, although you can build something that delays a precise number of clock cycles, but it is easily done in simulation.
 For example, wait can be used to provide a reset signal that goes low for 200 ns: